The Best DIY Home Security Systems of 2025

 View Packages Links to Deep SentinelProduct Specs

-Equipment Costs Starting at $399 Monitoring Options Professional and DIY Monthly Monitoring Costs Starting at $60 Contract Lengths 1-12 months Installation Options DIY Smart Platform Integration None Deep Sentinel isn’t your typical security system.
-It relies solely on AI-powered cameras to detect intrusions.
-What sets it apart from the likes of Arlo and Lorex, which also offer AI-powered cameras, is that it offers live video monitoring.
-This is similar to SimpliSafe’s Live Monitoring for Smart Alarm.
+Equipment Costs Starting at $399 Monitoring Options Professional and DIY Monthly Monitoring Costs Starting at $60 Contract Lengths 1-12 months Installation Options DIY Smart Platform Integration None Deep Sentinel relies on AI-powered cameras to detect intrusions, similar to Arlo and Lorex models.
+But what sets Deep Sentinel apart is it offers live video monitoring.
+It’s similar to SimpliSafe’s Intruder Intervention feature for the Wireless Indoor Camera.

 Of course, having strangers monitor your camera can be a cause for privacy concerns.
 To fix that, Deep Sentinel has a thorough vetting process for its monitoring agents.
 On top of that, Deep Sentinel requires that its cameras be placed outdoors — never indoors.
 That way, they can stop burglars before they get in while also preserving your privacy.3